codedwarg/telegram-movie-bot/README.md

 # Telegram Movie Bot 🎥

 ## Overview
 This Telegram bot helps users search for movies based on various filters such as genre, year, rating, actor, and keywords.
-Additionally, it can provide statistics on the most popular search queries.
+Additionally, it can provide statistics on the most popular search queries  using SQL databases and analyzing user search logs.

 ## Features
 - Search movies by: